ncm-spbstu/ncm-spbstu.github.io/_team/senior/Vakhrushev.md

 ---
 layout: person
-name: Sergey
+name: Sergey B.
 surname: Vakhrushev
-post: Research Supervisor
+post: Scientific director
-email: s.vakhrushev@mail.ioffe.ru
+email:
 image: Vakhrushev.jpg
 status: senior
 order: 1
 ---
-Professor, head of laboratory of neutron research Ioffe Physico-Technical Institute, professor of Saint-Petersburg State Polytechnical department of Physics Electronic, vise-president of Russian Neutron society.
-Supervisor of research and Education Center «Physics of Nanocomposite Materials».
+Doctor of Physical and Mathematical Sciences, Senior researcher, Head of the Laboratory of Neutron Research of the Ioffe institute, Professor of the Higher Engineering Physics School of the Institute of Physics of Nanotechnologies and Telecommunications, SPbPU, Vice-President of the Russian Neutronographic Society.